ccdcoe/CDMCS/Suricata/ebpf/README.md

     pinned-maps: true
 ```

-By pointing directly to the eBPF filter in the source tree we will be able to update it
+By pointing directly to the eBPF filter in the source tree we will be able to update it easily later.

-easily later.
+### CLI tooling

+See [bfpctrl git page](https://github.com/StamusNetworks/bpfctrl.git) for setup instructions.
+However, do not clone entire linux source repository as instructed in readme.
+It is big.
+An unpacked kernel tarball is already prepared in `/data`.

 ## Usage

 ### Setting things up

-Find an IP address you can communicate with on `enp0s8` and add it to the block list
+Find an IP address you can communicate with on primary vagrant box interface and add it to the block list
-with `scbpf`.
+with `bpfctrl`.

-The syntax is `scbpf -F /sys/fs/bpf/suricata-enp0s8-ipv4_drop -A -k 1.2.3.4` where `1.2.3.4` is the IP to add.
+The syntax is `bpfctrl -m /sys/fs/bpf/suricata-wlp4s0-ipv4_drop ipv4 --add 1.2.3.4=1` where `1.2.3.4` is the IP to add and `bpfctrl -m /sys/fs/bpf/suricata-wlp4s0-ipv4_drop ipv4 --remove 1.2.3.4` to remove.

 Once done, verify no traffic is seen anymore with this IP address.